DavidEmanuelSamoila/FullStackProject/README.md

 I used some CSS but I need to redo the design for a responsive design and mobile accessible.

+Change privilliges from 0-1 to yes-no or something like that.

 Fix the Manufacturer Information page.

 Create Sales page.